Frequently Asked Questions

 A. Benefits are payable when a worker suffers an injury or contracts a disease which arises out of, or in the course of, their employment where the employment is a substantial contributing factor.

-Workers compensation benefits may also be payable for injuries received on a normal journey to or from work (without significant interruption or diversion) or during an authorised recess, providing the worker did not expose themselves to any abnormal risk of injury.
+Workers compensation benefits may also be payable for injuries received while a worker is travelling where there is a substantial connection between the person's employment and the incident out of which the injury arose or during an authorised recess, providing the worker did not expose themselves to any abnormal risk of injury.

 Q. How Do I Claim?